 6.1 The current two co-opted members of the Navigation Committee appointed to the Authority will cease their term on 20 March 2015.
-It is therefore necessary to appoint two co-opted members to the Authority on 20 March 2015.
-These appointments will be for an interim period until the Broads Authority meeting on 15 May 2015, to allow the newly constituted Navigation Committee to recommend the appointment of two co-opted members to the Authority at the 23 April 2015 Navigation Committee meeting; which may involve a recommendation to continue the appointments.
+It is therefore necessary for the Navigation Committee to recommend the appointment of two co-opted members to the Authority on 20 March 2015.
+These appointments will be for an interim period until the Broads Authority meeting on 15 May 2015, to provide the newly constituted Navigation Committee with the opportunity to recommend the appointment of two co-opted members to the Authority at the 23 April 2015 Navigation Committee meeting; which may involve a recommendation to continue the appointments.
 These arrangements will facilitate continued appointments to the Authority, whilst enabling good governance in allowing the constituted Navigation Committee to recommend the appointment of the two co-opted members.
-At its meeting on 26 February 2015, the Navigation Committee recommended that Mr Alan Goodchild and Mr Michael Whitaker be appointed to the Broads Authority.
+The Committee's recommendation in this regard is sought.

-6.2 Consideration also needs to be given as to whether the future appointment of the two co-opted members to the Authority is for a term that is equal to the co-opted term of appointment, or whether this should be for a period of one year; to be recommended by the Navigation Committee each April and appointed by the Authority each May.
-The Navigation Committee's view on the appointment term was sought on 26 February 2015 with the Committee recommending that the term of appointment of the two co-opted members to the Broads Authority should be annually.
+6.2 Consideration also needs to be given to whether future appointment of the two co-opted members to the Authority is for a term that is equal to the co-opted term of appointment, or whether this should be for a period of one year; to be recommended by the Navigation Committee each April and appointed by the Authority each May.
+The Navigation Committee's views on the appointment term is also sought.

-Background papers: Nil

-Author: John Organ Date of report: 5 March 2015

-Broads Plan Objectives: None

-Appendices: APPENDIX 1 - List of Organisations Consulted

-APPENDIX 2 - Consultation Responses Received
+Background papers: Nil Author: Date of report: John Organ 12 February 2015 Broads Plan Objectives: None Appendices: APPENDIX 1 - List of Organisations Consulted APPENDIX 2 - Comments from Consultative Bodies

-APPENDIX 1

-List of organisations to be consulted on the appointments to the Navigation Committee and the relevant paragraph under Section 9 of the 1988 Norfolk and

-Suffolk Broads Act
+List of organisations to be consulted on the appointments to the Navigation Committee and the relevant paragraph under Section 9 of the 1988 Norfolk and Suffolk Broads Act (as amended by the Navigation Committee on 4 September 2014)

-Anglers Trust (E)

-Association of Freight Transport (D)

-British Canoe Union (B)

-British Marine Federation (A, D)

-British Marine Federation - East Anglia (D)

-British Rowing (B)

-British Waterski (B)

-Broads Angling Strategy Group (E)

-Broads Canoe Hire Association (A)

-Broads Hire Boat Federation (A, D)

-Broads Reed and Sedge Cutters Association (D, E)

-Canoe England (E)

-Chamber of Shipping (D)

-East Anglian Waterways Association (C)

-Eastern Region Rowing Council (C, D)

-Eastern Rivers Ski Club (C, D)

-Great Yarmouth Port Authority (F)

-Great Yarmouth Port Users Association (D)

-Hickling Windsurfers (E)

-Hoseasons Holidays Ltd (A, D)

-Inland Waterways Association (B)

-Inland Waterways Association - Eastern Region (C, D)

-National Association of Boat Owners (B)

-Norfolk Anglers Conservation Association (E)

-Norfolk and Suffolk Anglers' Consultative Council (E)

-Norfolk and Suffolk Boating Association (C, D)

-Norfolk and Suffolk Pleasure Boat Owners Association (A, D)

-Norfolk Broads Day Boat Owners Association (A)

-Passenger Boat Association (D)

-Royal Yachting Association (B, D)

-Sport England (E)

-Suffolk County Amalgamated Angling Association (E)

-Transport on Water Association (D)

-UK Windsurf Association (E)
+Anglers Trust (E) Association of Freight Transport (D) British Canoe Union (B) British Marine Federation (A, D) British Marine Federation - East Anglia (D) British Rowing (B) British Waterski (B) Broads Angling Strategy Group (E) Broads Canoe Hire Association (A) Broads Hire Boat Federation (A, D) Broads Reed and Sedge Cutters Association (D, E) Canoe England (E) Chamber of Shipping (D) East Anglian Waterways Association (C) Eastern Region Rowing Council (C, D) Eastern Rivers Ski Club (C, D) Great Yarmouth Port Authority (F) Great Yarmouth Port Users Association (D) Hickling Windsurfers (E) Hoseasons Holidays Ltd (A, D) Inland Waterways Association (B) Inland Waterways Association - Eastern Region (C, D) National Association of Boat Owners (B) Norfolk Anglers Conservation Association (E) Norfolk and Suffolk Anglers' Consultative Council (E) Norfolk and Suffolk Boating Association (C, D) Norfolk and Suffolk Pleasure Boat Owners Association (A, D) Norfolk Broads Day Boat Owners Association (A) Passenger Boat Association (D) Royal Yachting Association (B, D) Sport England (E) Suffolk County Amalgamated Angling Association (E) Transport on Water Association (D) UK Windsurf Association (E)